 Several UVA gardens are easily accessed when touring the campus.
 Gardens along the east and west pavilions incorporate intricate geometric designs; ornate boxwood patterns; and native trees, shrubs, and plantings favored by Jefferson.
 Pavilion Garden X, in the east pavilion, is one of the largest at more than 150 feet wide — the large oval design with "elephant ears" was based upon a Jefferson plan for a similar garden at Monticello.

-6 Experience Historic Civil War Sites
+4. Historic Civil War Sites

 Central Virginia figured prominently in a number of key battles and historically significant actions during the Civil War.
-Just 50 miles from Charlottesville, tourists can explore Appomattox Courthouse National Historic Park, the site of the surrender of Robert E. Lee (General of the Army of Northern Virginia) to U.S. Grant.
+Just 50 miles from Charlottesville, tourists can explore Appomattox Court House National Historic Park, the site of the surrender of Robert E. Lee (General of the Army of Northern Virginia) to Ulysses S. Grant.
 The park includes a period recreation of the small village found in the mid-1800s, architectural walking tours, and the Appomattox County Historical Museum.